databricks/terraform-provider-databricks/docs/resources/secret_scope.md

 ## keyvault_metadata

 On Azure it's possible to create and manage secrets in Azure Key Vault and have use Azure Databricks secret redaction & access control functionality for reading them.
 There has to be a single Key Vault per single secret scope.
+To define AKV access policies, you must use [azurerm_key_vault_access_policy](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault_access_policy) instead of [access_policy](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault#access_policy) blocks on `azurerm_key_vault`, otherwise Terraform will remove access policies needed to access the Key Vault and secret scope won't be in a usable state anymore.

 -> **Note** Currently, it's only possible to create Azure Key Vault scopes with Azure CLI authentication and not with Service Principal.
 That means, `az login --service-principal --username $ARM_CLIENT_ID --password $ARM_CLIENT_SECRET --tenant $ARM_TENANT_ID` won't work as well.
 This is the limitation from underlying cloud resources.